fanzhanglab/SCRNA-GWAS-Benchmarking/src/00A_Preprocess_scRNA/README.md

 scanpy.pp.neighbors(adata)
 adata.write(data_file)
 ```
+scDRS will also take single-cell level covariates to consider in their analysis.
+The covariate files used for this work can be found in ../data/SC_data.

 ## scGWAS
 scGWAS preprocessing involves pseudobulking and transforming gene expression based on predefined groups.
 This can be done using the script [].